 Scripts (.js) and stylesheets (.css) are resources loaded by your WordPress theme and plugins to alter the look and behaviour of your website.
 Some themes and plugins load their scripts and stylesheets in non-standard ways that cause warnings on HTTPS.
 Most of those will be caught and fixed by the Simple fix level in SSL Insecure Content Fixer.
 If you have warnings from scripts and stylesheets, try this fix level first.
 It’s the default level, so just installing and activating the plugin might clean up your warnings.

 Sometimes scripts and stylesheets are hard-coded into HTML written onto the page.
 If you have plugins or a theme that is doing that, i.e. the Simple fix level doesn’t fix them, then you should contact the plugin/theme authors and let them know they need to change their ways!
-If they won’t and you can’t ditch them in favour of another option, then your best bet is probably the Capture fix level.
+If they won’t and you can’t replace the plugin/theme with another option, then try the Capture fix level.

 Images, iframes, embeds

-NB: there is an argument each way on this.
-Protocol-relative links load resources over the same channel as the page itself, and that can be faster on non-HTTPS pages.
+NB: there is an argument that using protocol-relative links to load resources over the same channel as the page itself can be faster on non-HTTPS pages.
 However, those resources won’t be cached when the visitor goes to an HTTPS page from an HTTP page, so they’ll need to be loaded again.
 I’d recommend changing http: to https:, but you should assess what is best on your website.

 Forms that submit to http:

 If you have a nice, secure, HTTPS page that has a form on it, that form ought to send its data to a nice, secure HTTPS page.
 Your visitors will certainly expect as much if they see a padlock on your page.
 This is why Google Chrome now gives a mixed content warning on forms that send data over HTTP instead of HTTPS.